bowdoincollege/ccoe-tagging-standards/README.md

 ### compliance

-Mandatory: No (Only if the resource falls under one of the defined security compliance groups.)
+Status: Recommended (if the resource falls under one of the defined security compliance groups)

 For regulatory compliance, and will be (GDPR, PCI, HIPAA, etc.) as defined by policy.

 ### classification

-Mandatory: No (Only if the resource has a label other than sensitive.)
+Status: Recommended (if the resource has a label other than sensitive)

 For data classification.
 This is "sensitive" by default, and not needed to be specified unless it is different.
 The value should be one of